GageDeZoort/azh_coffea/README.md

 ## Quickstart
-Most of the repo's useful contents are organizzed in the `azh_coffea/src` directory.
+Most of the repo's useful contents are organized in the `azh_coffea/src` directory.
 Here's a rundown of this directory's contents:
 - `azh_analysis` contains the analysis code itself lives, including Coffea processors, event selection functions, and relevant utilities.
 It is not yet installable as a package, though it may one day be.
 - `corrections` contains the scale factors, fake rates, and efficiency measurements that are plugged into the analysis.
 - `condor` contains all the necessary scripts to submit analysis jobs to the LPC Condor cluster.